kaunel85/ong-bylaws/bylaws.md

 35. Speech order will be at the discretion of the Chair of the meeting.

 36. Following speeches is a question period.
-During the period, a speakers list is opened that the President can close following his best judgement.
+During the period, a speakers list is opened that the Chair can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.
 Questions must be answered in under one minute, by all candidates, and may be presented 'booth style' so candidates do not hear each other's answers.

 37. Following question period is a discussion.
 The candidates shall not be present for the discussion.
-During the period, a speakers list is opened that the President can close following his best judgement.
+During the period, a speakers list is opened that the Chair can close following his best judgement.
 After closing, any names on the speakers list must be exhausted.

 38. All voting will be conducted inside the chapter meeting using the heads down, fists up method unless there is one candidate, and a motion to vote by acclimation passes.
 There shall be two vote counters who cannot be candidates in the election chosen by the following preference
     - President